Skip to content

 • How long will a home euthanasia appointment take?

-Most appointments take about 45 minutes to an hour, although sometimes they are as short as thirty minutes.
-We allot an hour for each appointment in case the pet or family needs some extra time for any reason.
+Most appointments take about 30 to 45 minutes.
+We allot one hour for each appointment in case the pet or family needs some extra time for any reason.

 • Can I give treats during the euthanasia appontment?